bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 workflow {

-    bam_channel = Channel.fromPath("bam/ERR194147.*.bam", checkIfExists: true)
+    bam = Channel.fromPath("bam/ERR194147.*.bam", checkIfExists: true)

-    extract_soft_clipped_reads(bam_channel)
+    extract_soft_clipped_reads(bam)
 }
 ```

 Note that the output path declaration uses the new `fastq` variable in place of
 the hard-coded file name.

+We also renamed the `bam_file` channel to `bam`, mainly for aesthetic reasons.
+Using the name `bam_file` has shown that the name of a channel does not have to
+match the name of an input in the process that uses it.

 ## Configuration parameters

 Using hard-coded file paths, such as the case for our input BAM files, is not
 ideal.
 Each time we want to run the pipeline on a new set of input BAM files,
-we'd need to change the workflow file.
+we'll need to change the workflow file.
 Instead this should be a parameter that
 can be configured for each run.

-Change the BAM channel so it uses a parameter named `bam_files` as follows.
+We'll change the BAM channel so it uses a parameter named `bam_files`.

 ```
 // junction_detection.nf